During an Eco Living Experience Weekend you will have the opportunity to learn about and participate in a variety of activities and topics.

 6. Composting – how to create the ‘black gold’ which is essential to sustainable gardening.

-7. Living in community – which is both rewarding and infuriating.
+7. Living in community – which is both rewarding and (at times) infuriating.
 Why we think it is worth it.
 And a tour round the eco-village.

 8. Living ecologically – everyone’s personal definition may differ but we are happy to share ours.